dwp/dataworks-aws-ingest-consumers/README.md

 ## Concourse Pipelines

-There are multiple pipelines maintained in this repository.

 ### dataworks-aws-ingest-consumers

 This is the main pipeline that deploys the components held within this repository.
 Is is in the main AWS Concourse `dataworks` team.
 The files for this pipeline are in the `/ci` folder.